 How low can resting heart rate go in endurance athletes?

 Highly trained endurance athletes can reach values around 40 bpm or lower.
+Some elite athletes report values in the 30-40 bpm range.
 This is a normal adaptation as long as no symptoms occur.

 How should I measure my resting heart rate?